 Funding for this project is being provided by the LCO.
 The project is also supported by the Faculty of Law, University of Windsor and Faculty of Law at the Université de Montréal.
+Additional project funding is being provided by the Ontario Ministry of the Attorney General and the Government of Canada through the Justice Partnership and Innovation Program.
 The project will collaborate with other supporters if it is appropriate to do so.
 Project funds will be administered by the LCO.